Portfolio Optimization on Multivariate Regime Switching GARCH Model with Normal Tempered Stable Innovation: Empirical Study

-We also report the series of allocation weights among the DJIA constituents and the ETFs in Figure \ref{weights}.
-It's reasonable that when the weights on DJIA constituents are high, the weights on shortselling ETF is low.
+In Figure \ref{weights}, we report the time series of optimal weights of the 0-CDaR optimal portfolio as a representative case.
+The DJIA constituents are aggregated for better visualization.
+It is reasonable that when the total weight on DJIA constituents is high, the weights on shortselling ETF is low.
+The weights on ETFs hit the lower and upper bounds 0.01 and 0.15 in many periods, indicating that the constraints on weights are active in the optimizations.